-Single Annual Pay Award (SAPA)
+Annual Pay Award

 Barnardo's will consult UNISON, our recognised trade union, annually on appropriateness and affordability of any pay award.
-Employees on Barnardo's terms and conditions will normally have their salary reviewed annually.
-The pay award (SAPA) will normally be backdated to the effective date, e.g. for administrative, professional and clerical staff this is normally 1st April.
-However, if a member of staff leaves before the award is agreed by Barnardo's no back payment will be made.
+Eligible colleagues on Barnardo's terms and conditions will normally have their salary reviewed annually.
+The pay award will normally be backdated to the effective date.
+However, if a colleague leaves before the award is agreed by Barnardo's no back payment will be made.

-Employees who have transferred to Barnardo's under TUPE (the Transfer of Undertakings (Protection of Employment) Regulations 2006) and retained their existing terms and conditions will receive the appropriate award specified in their contract of employment or relevant collective agreement.
+Colleagues who have transferred to Barnardo's under TUPE (the Transfer of Undertakings (Protection of Employment) Regulations 2006) and retained their existing terms and conditions will receive the appropriate award specified in their contract of employment or relevant collective agreement.